Last update: June 24th 2018 – Last additions: Abogadea, BaseNet, Addalia and Suasor.

 From this point, the Spanish legaltech companies are harder to accommodate to a market niche and we can see more diverse options.

 For example, we have some services related to the phenomenon of the legal crowdfunding.
 That would be the case of Defindt or Demandamos from Salamanca.
 There is also Seed Justice, a non profit platform, or Lawers.
 Even something like Soldier Lawyer could work here, where a user asks for legal help and the lawyers can bid for each case.
 By legal crowdfunding we mean those services where a user can ask for small contributions to fund its legal case.
 The scope of the cases can differ, something small or even a collective action.
 On the legal crowdfunding service a lawyer can also win by offering its services to the platform, for example.

-On the other hand, there are a couple of services to make a complaint online for delays while traveling, for example.
-We are talking about services such as Reclamador, Indemnízame, AirLex on mobile, Quarande for labor affairs, Winu from Valencia, Reclama por Mí or No Win No Fee from Majorca.
+On the other hand, there are a more than a few services to make a complaint online for delays while traveling or problems with a bank, for example.
+We are talking about services such as Reclamador, Indemnízame, AirLex on mobile, Quarande for labor affairs, Winu from Valencia, Reclama por Mí, No Win No Fee from Majorca, Legaline and Welegal.